cyber-dojo/runner/README.md

           "max_seconds": 10
   }
 ```
-- returns an integer status, stdout, and stderr, if the run completed in max_seconds, eg
+- returns an integer status, stdout, stderr, and colour, if the run completed in max_seconds.
+colour can be nil indicating the caller must determine the colour, otherwise colour
+will be "red", "amber", or "green". eg
 ```
     { "run": {
         "status": 2,
-        "stdout": "makefile:17: recipe for target 'test' failed\n", "stderr": "invalid suffix sss on integer constant" }
+        "stdout": "makefile:17: recipe for target 'test' failed\n", "stderr": "invalid suffix sss on integer constant", "colour": "red"
+    }
 ```
 - returns the string status "timed_out" if the run did not complete in max_seconds, eg